archblox/bootstrapper/README.md

 # ARCHBLOXBootstrapper
-A installer for ARCHBLOX.
-This is used for studio launching.
+A installer for ARCHBLOX Studio.
+This is used for studio launching and installing.